 Our research programme is focused on addressing these challenges and bringing the solutions together in integrated designs for commercially viable fusion power plants.

-CCFE is undertaking fundamental plasma physics research; practical experiments on its MAST Upgrade tokamak and other EUROfusion devices; and a range of fusion technology programmes.
+CCFE is undertaking fundamental plasma physics research; practical experiments on its MAST Upgrade tokamak and other EUROfusion devices; and a range of fusion technology, materials and fuel research programmes.

 These are closely linked to UKAEA’s other fusion research facilities: